ISTQB Learning

 24 / 40

-24. Which of the following statements BEST describes the difference between testing and debugging?
+24. Which of the following statements about branch testing is CORRECT?

 Select ONE option.